GYSC/gysc.github.com/tryouts.md

 <li>Thursday May 2nd from 5:00 pm - 6:30 pm: Girls 8 - 9.</li>
 </ul>

 There is a $50 registration fee required at the tryout.
-The fee will be refunded if a player is not selected for a team.
+The registration fee will be refunded if a player is not selected for a team.
 Each player needs to wear proper soccer attire, including shin guards, and bring water and a ball.

 *2013/2014 Age Chart*